 JOHN: I don’t think there are any formulas to do that, and that’s what exorcism was, using formulas, saying certain words.
 Secondly I don’t think we can, in an apostolic, miraculous way, command demons out of other people.
 I don’t think we can do that.
 Jesus could because He literally could cleanse a person of their devils, and He passed it on to His apostles, but I don’t think it went past that.
 The signs of an apostle were those.
 The signs of an apostle were miracles, healings, and mighty deeds.
 Okay?

 WENDY: Thank you very much.

-ELISA: My name is Melissa and I’m not sure…well, how do you know if you’re a Christian or not?
+MELISSA: My name is Melissa, and I’m not sure – well, how do you know if you’re a Christian or not?

 JOHN: Let me ask you a question.
 Do you believe Jesus Christ came into the world –

 JOHN: Do you believe that He died on the cross for your sins?